satakagi/IR-imaging-of-galaxies-under-light-pollution/Equipments.md

 ## lucky Imaging

 Due to this unstable mounting environment, the author's imaging method is lucky imaging, which stacks a large number of normal images out of which images are suppressed to 15 seconds per frame at best.
+The gain is set considerably higher than in normal long-exposure imaging.
 SharpCapPro was used as the capture software, and its Live Stack feature was used to select and stack images on the fly.

+However, the adoption of Lucky Imaging is due to the author's fragile mounting environment and is not essential for red to near-infrared imaging.

 ## [Low-cost equipment configuration](IMX462_QHT5III462C_NIRgalaxyImaging.md)